emberjs/guides/source/localizable/tutorial/acceptance-test.md

 Note that we can call two [asynchronous test helpers](../../testing/acceptance/#toc_asynchronous-helpers) in a row without needing to use `andThen` or a promise.
 This is because each asynchronous test helper is made to wait until other test helpers are complete.

-Finally, we'll test that we can filter the list down according to a city search criteria.
+After testing URLs, we'll drill down on our main rental page to test that we can filter the list down according to a city search criteria.
 We anticipate having an input field in a container with a class of `list-filter`.
 We will fill out "Seattle" as the search criteria in that field and send a key up event to trigger our filtering action.
 Since we control our data, we know that there is only one rental with a city of "Seattle", so we assert that the number of listings is one and that its location is "Seattle".